Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Related Work

 \subsection{Brain-Computer Based Object Recognition}

-Computer-based target recognition approaches has been fully developed because of the rapid development of deep learning.
-The well-known neural network algorithms commonly employed in this domain include ResNet~\cite{he2016deep}, MobileNetV2~\cite{sandler2018mobilenetv2}, VGG~\cite{simonyan2014very}, DenseNet~\cite{huang2017densely}, and EfficientNet~\cite{tan2019efficientnet}.
-Notably, ResNet~\cite{he2016deep}, which can learn residual mappings, enables the network to effectively capture and represent complex features, leading to high-accuracy classification performance.
-EfficientNet~\cite{tan2019efficientnet} focuses on achieving high performance with computational efficiency, achieved through a meticulously designed network architecture and scaling method.
+Computer-based target recognition approaches have been fully developed because of the rapid development of deep learning.
+The well-known neural network algorithms commonly employed in this domain include ResNet~\cite{he2016deep}, MobileNetV2~\cite{sandler2018mobilenetv2}, and EfficientNet~\cite{tan2019efficientnet}.
 However, the existing algorithms still suffer from false alarms and missed detection problems.
 These algorithms are highly dependent on the data set due to the influence of factors such as the target environment, training data and noise.

-In recent years, EEG-based object recognition approaches have attracted considerable attention because of their ability to extract human cognition~\cite{duan2020eeg, zheng2021attention}.
-These approaches depend on the analysis of ERP signals generated when subjects identify a target, providing enhanced robustness in intricate environments and minimizing the need for large amounts of image data~\cite{tsai2021event,lan2021macro,fan2022dc}.
+In recent years, EEG-based object recognition approaches have attracted considerable attention because of their ability to extract human cognition~\cite{zheng2021attention}.
+These approaches depend on the analysis of ERP signals generated when subjects identify a target, providing enhanced robustness in intricate environments and minimizing the need for large amounts of image data~\cite{lan2021macro,fan2022dc}.
 The rapid serial visual presentation (RSVP) paradigm evokes ERP signals employed for target recognition by presenting visual image sequences as stimuli.
-For instance, Bigdely-Shamlo \emph{et al.}~\cite{bigdely2008brain} conducted an RSVP experiment where subjects were instructed to identify images containing airplanes at a frame rate of 12~Hz.
-They achieved high accuracies on 128-channel EEG data using independent component analysis (ICA), and reported promising results for single-trial classification.
-Lan \emph{et al.}~\cite{lan2021macro} proposed a multi-attention convolutional recurrent model for ERP detection, facilitating the identification of target images within RSVP sequences~\cite{zhang2020benchmark}.
+For instance, Lan \emph{et al.}~\cite{lan2021macro} proposed a multi-attention convolutional recurrent model for ERP detection, facilitating the identification of target images within RSVP sequences~\cite{zhang2020benchmark}.
 In addition, Fan \emph{et al.}~\cite{fan2022dc} introduced an asynchronous visual evoked paradigm (AVEP) based on RSVP, and proposed a deep learning method for detecting dim objects in satellite images.
 However, EEG signals are different on individual subjects and are prone to noise interference during signal extraction, thereby necessitating further improvements.